mr1716/Elastic-Certified-Engineer-Exam-8.1/example.md

 <details>
   <summary>View Solution (click to reveal)</summary>
-This will show neighors to Y state park as well.
+This will show neighbors to Y state park as well.

 # query